zhouchangui/electron/docs/api/browser-window.md

 ### Instance Methods

-Objects created with `new BrowserWindow` have the following instance methods:
+In addition to the [instance methods of `TopLevelWindow`](top-level-window.md#instance-methods), objects created with `new BrowserWindow` also have the following methods:

 **Note:** Some methods are only available on specific operating systems and are labeled as such.